 It will be necessary to determine which assets are joint and which, if any, are separate, owned exclusively by one partner, such as inheritances or personal gifts, as these are generally excluded from the property division.
 It is not always clear if a particular asset is separately owned or community property.
 Your attorney will understand the application of California law in these cases and will advise you.
 In many cases it is not desirable, or even possible, to divide a particular asset down the middle; however, each party should receive assets totaling the same amount.

 In addition to inventorying all of your marital assets, you will need to itemize your debts.
 Like property, debts are in most cases to be divided equally.
 They can also be used to balance an unequal distribution of assets.
 In cases of excessive amounts of debt, filing bankruptcy as a couple prior to the divorce may be advisable to simplify the property settlement.
 California, however, unlike many states, does not allow doubling of the assets exempt from bankruptcy, so you should discuss the matter with your expert attorney in San Diego who specializes in divorce if your joint debt has become unmanageable.

 The Marital Settlement Agreement

-Ideally, you and your soon-to-be-ex spouse, with the help of your lawyer, will be able to arrive at property settlement agreement that works for both of you.
+Ideally, you and your soon-to-be-ex-spouse, with the help of your lawyer, will be able to arrive at a property settlement agreement that works for both of you.
 Your attorney will assist you in negotiating a fair division and will draft a contract called a Marital Settlement Agreement, which you both will sign, to be included in your final divorce order.
 This is important in the event that one or the other spouse fails to honor the agreement.
 Having it included in the court order will make it enforceable if later disagreements arise.

 Complex and High Asset Property Settlements